 Lok Tak Lake is the largest Lake in Northeast India that contains freshwater.
 The Lake is famous for the phumdis – a heterogeneous mass of soil, vegetation, and organic water that floats around.
 The Phumdi is home to the largest floating national park in the world, which is called Keibul Lamjao National Park.
 On every 15th of October, Loktak Day is observed near the Lake.
 You will find many migratory birds here

 10. Wular Lake-Jammu and Kashmir

-Considered to be one of the largest Lake in India, Wular Lake is known for its beauty across the country.
-The Lake is also famous for the terrestrial birds such as Common Cuckoo, Himalayan Monal, Himalayan Woodpecker, and many others to name.
-One can also go for various water sports like boating, skiing in the Lake.
+Considered to be one of the biggest man-made lakes in India, Wular Lake is known for its beauty across the country.
+The Lake is also famous for terrestrial birds such as Common Cuckoo, Himalayan Monal, Himalayan Woodpecker, and many others to name.
+One can also go for various water sports like boating, and skiing on the Lake.